deepaucksharma/mysql-k8s/README.md

    - Hosts the Employees sample database.
    - Integrated with New Relic for monitoring database performance and health.
    - Configured with performance optimizations like indexing and buffer pool sizing.
+   - Uses ephemeral storage for development and testing environments.

 2. **API Layer:**
    - Built with Node.js and Express.